Water heating is the largest energy user in your home, next to heating and cooling.

 - The digital control panel allows for precise control of the water temperature while the advanced valve system maintains a constant temperature

-- Qualifies for 2011 Federal Tax Credit.
-Up to $500 off the purchase price.
+- Qualifies for 2017 Federal Tax Credit Up to $150.
 Contact Blind & Sons for details.

 Capacity.
 Sizing of hot on demand water heaters should be based on the number of occupants and their peak hour water demand and not on the size of the house.
 The peak hour demand or first-hour rating (FHR) is the measure of how much hot water the heater will deliver in an hour and is required by law to appear on the Energy Guide Label.
 Your Blind & Sons Technician will perform a capacity test to determine the right size water heater for your home.